adogithub/readme/README.md

 The ultimate design an URL schema will follow this schema http://lendersimulator/{lender_name}/{request_type} fashion.

 ## Configuration
 The behavior of the LS is governed by a series of rules.
 Each rule has a left- hand side (LHS, conditions) and a right-hand side (RHS, actions).
-In this context the LHS matches the content of the message with specific values to determine whether conditions match certain expectations.
+In this context the LHS matches the content of the message with specific values to determine whether the conditions match certain expectations.
 Once a expectation is matched then the appropriate action is triggered, in this case, a proper response is created with an optional latency.
 Therefore, the LS is determined by two configuration files: one to parse the request and one to create the response.